tomasbasham/blunderlist-todo/README.md

 * `docker run --rm -it -p 8080:8080 --env-file .env todo`
 * Visit your app at [http://localhost:8080](http://localhost:8080).

+### Rebuilding Protobuf Definitions

+When changes to the API surface are made it is necessary to update the generated protobuf definitions and any code that uses them.
+A docker image with the `protoc` compiler has been made to make this far simpler.

+* `docker run --rm -v $(pwd):/usr/src/app tomasbasham/protoc:3.6.1-go -I ./proto --go_out=plugins=grpc:. todo.proto`

 ## Further Reading / Useful Links

 * [Go](https://golang.org/)